hein182/mirroredGame/README.md

     ctx.closePath();
 ```

-- you can see you need to subtract the canvas width, height with current mouse x, y values
+-  You can see you need to subtract the canvas width, height with current mouse x, y values in order to display a Mirrored Mouse for Canvas.